 A couple of weeks ago I was scrounging a ride between gigs, when the question was posed "how do you not tire of shooting the same thing again and again?".
 At the time I (hope that I) managed to explain myself *reasonably* adequately, but the question was clearly filed away by the brain cell for further rumination, because I woke up thinking about it a while later.

 Answer - no two gigs are ever the same.
-Photographing a wide variety of bands is great, but there’s something that you (I) get from spending time with the same people that’s very different to photographing a band as a one-off.
+Photographing a wide variety of bands is great, but there’s something I enjoy about spending time with the same people that’s very different to photographing a band as a one-off.
 Different venues, stages, lighting conditions, lenses, viewpoints...the subtle (and sometimes not so subtle) changes in the way people interact from gig to gig...each night is is self-contained and unique.
 Some days bring challenges, others can be serendipitous in nature (and that’s all without mentioning having the time and space to build a level of trust, which should never be taken for granted).

-I guess it’s my equivalent of changing up the set or changing an arrangement, finding a different groove, going off-road, or laying things out in a slightly different way on stage.
+I guess it’s my equivalent of changing up the set or changing an arrangement, finding a different groove, going off-road, or bringing up different guests for different songs.
 Essentially it comes down to colours and shapes and expressions, and where the mood and my gut take me.
-If things were the same night after night after night I’m sure there's a chance that I’d eventually run out of steam...but that’s not the way it is!
+If things were the same night after night after night I’m sure there's a chance that I’d eventually run out of steam...but that hasn't happened yet.